huang-njust/RCM_Scheduling/README.md

-It has a new version.
+It has a new version!!!
 Please see https://github.com/huang-njust/RCMScheduling.
 202308

 # A* search algorithm in reachability graphs of place-timed Petri nets
 A* search algorithm in reachability graphs of place-timed Petri nets for Robotic Cellular Manufacturing systems.